October 1, 2022

 Beyond the town center, I could hear cannons going off multiple times.
 Then plumes of smoke from the cannon charges rose into the air somewhere in the distance.
 Maybe it was another festival like the one I’d attended in Laredo.

-Even though this town was my last stop to get any sort of food or drink for the next 18 kilometers, I didn’t stick around to find out what was going on this weekend.
+Even though this town was my last stop to get any food or drink for the next 18 kilometers, I didn’t stick around to find out what was going on this weekend.
 I had miles to walk.

-If there was any question why the Spanish created their concept of siesta in the warm afternoons, it was soon put to rest.
+If I stopped in town for lunch, even for an hour, I’d undoubtedly pay the price later this afternoon.
+Today was turning into a mercilessly warm day.
+If there was any question why the Spanish created their concept of siesta in the afternoons, it was soon put to rest.
 The sun was beating down on me from above and creating pools of sweat that dripped down my face and back.

 As I walked through the blazing sunshine, I tried my best to stick to the shadiest parts of the road whenever trees appeared, but there wasn’t nearly as much relief and I desired.